Browser Not Supported.

 Kid.RV.DRVCs

-The pretubular aggregate enlarges and begins to differentiate into the renal vesicle, the most primitive and first recognized stage of nephron structuring.
+The renal vesicle, the most primitive and first recognized nephron structure, is formed from the enlarged pretubular aggregates.
 Molecular patterning divides the renal vesicle into proximal and distal regions.
 Late-stage renal vesicles fuse with the adjacent ureteric tip via a connecting segment.

 The first stage of renal vesicle formation is characterized by the progression of the mesenchymal-epithelial transition (MET) phase, and transformation of the solid pretubular mesenchymal cell aggregates into roundish epithelial structures with a central lumen.
 These structures are termed renal vesicles.